EVNotify/EVNotifyAPI/docs/index.html.md

 ```

 ## Register a new account

+<a id="opIdRegister"></a>

 After retrieving an unused AKey, you can register it.
 You need to specify the AKey, as well as a password.
 For your own safety, you should choose a strong password.
 The minimum length for a valid password is 6 characters.

 <aside class="warning">
 Currently there is no possibility to recover a lost password.
 You can only change the password if you know the old one.